For the latest travel information for England, Wales and Scotland, see our Coronavirus page.

 Q. Is it safe to travel on a bus?

-The safety of our customers and employees remains our absolute priority.
-With the extensive measures we have in place, and with customers following all of the social distancing and other guidelines, people can continue to have confidence in buses.
+A. You can travel on our services with confidence.
+Our enhanced cleaning regime means we pay extra attention to the surfaces you come into contact with such as handrails, bells, poles and seats, to make sure they are regularly sanitised.
+The safety of our customers and employees remains our absolute priority and, with the extensive measures we have in place and customers following all of the guidelines, people can continue to have confidence in buses.

 Q. Are there any extra measures that I should take when travelling?